BrandonRomano/ash-obj-examples/README.md

 # Ash-Obj-Examples

-Ash-Obj-Examples is an [Ash](https://github.com/BrandonRomano/ash) module used to illustrate usage of [Ash-Obj](https://github.com/BrandonRomano/ash-obj), which is another ash module that adds object support to Bash.
+Ash-Obj-Examples is an [Ash](https://github.com/BrandonRomano/ash) module used to illustrate usage of [Ash-Obj](https://github.com/BrandonRomano/ash-obj), which an ash core module that adds object support to Bash.

 # Getting started